antononcube/SystemModeling/Projects/War-games-dynamics/README.md

 -------

-## Historical note
+## Historical notes

-Osipov derived Lanchester's laws and fitted them to existing data of wars, [LG1]:
+Osipov derived Lanchester's laws and fitted them to existing data of wars in 1915, [LG1]:

 > Osipov’s most unique and important contribution is the explicit and systematic
 > application to quantitative historical data of what, for his time,
 > were fairly advanced formal statistical methods.

+Lanchester published his work in 1916.

 ------